mrandybu/altrepo-server/README.en.md

 * buildtime (><=)
 * source - show source packages (true, false)
 * branch
-* date (ex. date=2019-06-21)
 * packager
 * sha1
 * full (true, false)

 #### /misconflict_packages

 Returns a list of binary packages with intersecting files and no conflict with a given package.

 Request parameters: